 Other good sites include the archaeological park of Syracuse, the baroque towns of Ragusa, Noto, and Modica, and the hilltop town of Erice.

-The best time to visit Sicily for food lovers is spring and autumn.
+The best time for food lovers to visit Sicily is spring and autumn.
 Starting from April, the sun shines, and the weather gets warmer.
 You can already eat outside.

 In October, the weather is still moderately warm.
 The wild mushroom season culminates in the Funghi Fest in Castelbuono.
 It's a must-see for any mushroom enthusiast.